Port of Nantes

-The Port of Nantes is a commercial port located at the innermost part of the Loire estuary.
-This name refers to the facilities of the Grand Port Maritime of Nantes-Saint-Nazaire that are located in Nantes, in the French department of Loire-Atlantique, and are intended to receive commercial vessels for port handling operations.
+The Port of Nantes (Porzh Naoned) is a commercial port on the innermost part of the Loire estuary.
+This name refers to the facilities of the Grand Port Maritime of Nantes-Saint-Nazaire that are in Nantes, in the French department of Loire-Atlantique, and are intended to receive commercial vessels for port handling operations.

 Overview

-The two main sites of the Port of Nantes are the Cheviré terminals (a Nantes enclave on the left bank of the Loire, at the foot of the bridge bearing the same name) and the Roche-Maurice terminals on the right bank, both located in the Bellevue – Chantenay – Sainte-Anne district.
+The two main sites of the Port of Nantes are the Cheviré terminals (a Nantes enclave on the left bank of the Loire, at the foot of the bridge bearing the same name) and the Roche-Maurice terminals on the right bank, both in the Bellevue – Chantenay – Sainte-Anne district.
 Relatively unknown to the general public due to their distance from downtown Nantes, these industrial-port zones nevertheless account for 10% of the traffic of the Grand Port Maritime of Nantes Saint-Nazaire, amounting to about 3 million tons of goods handled per year (wood, peat, scrap metal, sand, wine at Cheviré; cereals and fertilizers at Roche-Maurice, among others).
 It also includes the Émile-Cormerais quay on the right bank of the river in Saint-Herblain, mainly used for importing liquid bulk goods (oils, molasses).